orryball/portfolio/Creating an S3 Bucket.md

    > **Warning**
    >
-   > You can't rename a bucket after it's creation.
+   > You can't rename a bucket after its creation.
 For more information, please see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/BucketRestrictions.html#bucketnamingrules).

    The Region is the AWS Region where you want your bucket to reside.